All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can the FDA ban specific peptides from compounding?

 Yes.
-The FDA maintains a list of bulk drug substances that can and cannot be used in compounding.
+The FDA maintains a list of bulk drug substances that can and can't be used in compounding.
 Peptides can be added to the restricted list, which prevents 503A and 503B pharmacies from compounding them.
 This list is updated periodically based on safety evaluations.

 Will my peptide prescription be affected by regulatory changes?